The Dream Fund is now open for applications

 - The minimum amount charities may apply for is £500,000.

 - We encourage applicants to think big and be as creative as possible when submitting their application.
 If you have an idea for the Dream Fund it is always worth contacting the Dream Fund helpdesk and seeing if your project is suitable before applying.

 Watch the video below to learn more about the Dream Fund

 The Dream Fund has a three stage application process:

 Applicants submit their proposal through a simple online application form.
 Applicants provide the following details:

 - A brief description of the organisations who are partnering

 - Details of why the project is a ‘dream’ project

 The most impressive, exciting and original projects will then be shortlisted and asked to apply via a more detailed application form.

-Stage 2 applicants will then be shortlisted again and the very best entries will be asked to attend our offices in Edinburgh to give a formal presentation on their project to the Dream Fund Assessment Panel.
+Stage 2 applicants will then be shortlisted again and the very best entries will be invited to give a finalist presentation on their project to the Dream Fund Assessment Panel.